demisto/content/Packs/Lastline/Integrations/Lastline_v2/Lastline_v2_description.md

 API key and API token are generate by Lastline and given at the subscription time.

 ### How to use the `threshold` parameter.
-by default `threshold` is set to 70. it means that for every file with severity over 70 the Dbot score will be high. you can change it as you want.
+By default, the `threshold` parameter is set to 70.
+This means that for every file with a severity of over 70 the Dbot score will be set to *high*.
+This parameter is configurable.